Mickey Deans: Life with Judy Garland

-Life after Judy Garland's death
+Later life

 Garland's daughter, Lorna Luft, recalled sharing a limousine with Deans after her mother's funeral in 1969.
 He insisted on stopping at a Manhattan office and it became clear to Lorna that he was striking his book deal only hours after her mother's funeral service.
 "In a move that takes my breath away to this very day when I think of it, Mickey had scheduled a meeting and wanted me to go along," Lorna wrote, adding that Deans and another man "discussed some sort of business deal" in her presence.
-"Months later, someone told me the other man was a publisher, and that Mickey had arranged to stop by on the way back from my mother’s funeral to cut a deal on a Judy Garland biography.
-I don't know if it was true, but his book did come out a couple of years later under the title, ‘Weep No More, My Lady.’
+"Months later, someone told me the other man was a publisher, and that Mickey had arranged to stop by on the way back from my mother's funeral to cut a deal on a Judy Garland biography.
+I don't know if it was true, but his book did come out a couple of years later under the title, 'Weep No More, My Lady.'
 Needless to say, I didn't buy a copy.
 Mickey Deans.
 What a putz."

 After Garland's death, Deans had a four-year relationship with Rose Driscoll, and they adopted a son, Richard.

-He was later suspected in the 1983 murder of his boss, Roy Radin.
+Deans was later suspected in the 1983 murder of his boss, Roy Radin.

-In 1985, he bought Franklin Castle, a historic four-story stone mansion on Franklin Boulevard in Cleveland, Ohio. for $93,000 ($ today) and remodeled the home for $2.1 million.
+He moved to Cleveland, Ohio, becoming a producer of police fundraising events.
+In 1985, he purchased Franklin Castle, a historic four-story stone mansion on Franklin Boulevard in Cleveland for $93,000 and remodeled the home for $2.1 million.